zce/electron-boilerplate/README.md

 3. Change asar auto updater repo url
   - create new repo for dist update
   - clone the repo to `./dist`
-  - change repo url in `./gulpfile.json`
-  - change repo url in `./app/backgrounds/update.js`
+  - change repo config in `./tasks/updater.config.json`

 4. First of all, Run `npm run dist` to create dist file
   - run `npm run dist` in proj folder